 The workshop and electives will be assessed; however, the award of the PhD will be based solely on the result of the 80,000 word dissertation.
 Consequently, work written for the coursework can, if appropriate, be incorporated into the final thesis.

-The PhD workshop (12.5 points) is comprised of a series of discipline based seminars during Semester 1 (6.25 points) and a whole cohort intensive, also in Semester 1 (6.25 points).
+The PhD workshop (12.5 points) is comprised of a series of discipline based seminars during Semester 1 (6.25 points) and a whole cohort intensive on Fridays 20 and 27 March 2020 (6.25 points).
 It is taught in discipline groups and is designed to enhance the critical, theoretical and methodological skills necessary for PhD study and for confirmation.

-Students choose one of the seven available streams, which are:
+Graduate researchers choose one of the eight available streams, which are:

 - Researching Media and Culture

 - Researching Society and Culture

 - Researching Texts